skukla/vm-from-scratch/BUILDING-THE-VM.md

 ### Installing Helpful Additional Programs
 Next, we'll install the additional programs listedin the [Helpful Additions](#helpful-additions) section above.
 To install these programs and then check for package updates, upgrades and to remove unused packages, use the following commands:

-`sudo apt install zip silversearcher-ag figlet -y && sudo apt update -y && sudo apt upgrade -y && sudo apt-get autoremove -y`
+`sudo apt install zip silversearcher-ag figlet ppa-purge -y && sudo apt update -y && sudo apt upgrade -y && sudo apt-get autoremove -y`

 <a id="installing-a-self-signed-ssl-certificate"></a>
 ### Installing A Self-Signed SSL Certificate